Aircraft Finder

 Aircraft Details

-• Exterior: White fuselage with black/gray accent lines, glossy black tail with pixelated gradient, white wings with black winglets, minimalist branding
+• Exterior: White fuselage with black and gray accent lines, glossy black tail with pixelated gradient pattern, white wings with black winglets, minimalist branding.

 About this Model